steinbrennerlab/blast-align-tree/README.md

 ## Run blast-align-tree for ACC Oxidase
-The code below calls the blast-align-tree.sh bash script to find 15 homologs of Arabidopsis ACC Oxidase 1 from the Arabidopsis, bean, and cowpea genomes.
+The code below calls the tblastn-align-tree.sh bash script to find 15 homologs of Arabidopsis ACC Oxidase 1 from the Arabidopsis, bean, and cowpea genomes.
 Specify the query sequence using the locus ID AT2G19590.1 from TAIR10cds.fa.
 Specify the databases to query using the option "-dbs".
-The -hdr option will parse fasta descriptions for a specific regular expression -- for example it will look for "polypeptide=" in the common bean fasta descriptions (Pvul218cds.fa)
+The -hdr option will parse the fasta descriptions of each database for the provided regular expression.
+For example it will look for "polypeptide=" in the common bean fasta descriptions (Pvul218cds.fa)
 ```
 bash tblastn-align-tree.sh -q AT2G19590.1 -qdbs TAIR10cds.fa -n 15 15 15 -dbs TAIR10cds.fa Pvul218cds.fa Vung469cds.fa -hdr gene: polypeptide= locus=
 ```
 This script will create a folder "AT2G19590.1" and populate a subfolder "output" with blast outputs, alignments, and tree visualizations in pdf format.

 A powerful feature of ggtree is the ability to plot associated data.
-The default PDF will include log2(fold-change) data from two RNAseq datasets from Bjornsen et al. 2021 (Arabidopsis) and Steinbrenner et al. 2021 (cowpea).
+The default PDF will include log2(fold-change) data from two RNAseq datasets from [Bjornsen et al. 2021](https://www.nature.com/articles/s41477-021-00874-5) (Arabidopsis) and [Steinbrenner et al. 2021](https://onlinelibrary.wiley.com/doi/10.1111/tpj.15732?af=R) (cowpea).

 ![](ACO-tree-1.png)